florentpoujol/Daneel/readme.md

 ## Configuration

-Some features are only available if a few configuration is done .
+Some features are only available if a few configuration is done first.
-Currently, all that has to be done is to edit the `userConfig` script and make the list of the scripts and button names of your game.
+Currently, all that has to be done is to edit the top of the `DaneelCore` script (just the `Daneel.config` table) and make the list of the scripts and/or button names of your game.

+    Daneel.config = {

+        -- List of the Scripts paths as values and optionally the script alias as the keys scripts = {
+            -- "fully-qualified Script path"
+            -- alias = "fully-qualified Script path"
+        },

+        -- List of the button names you defined in the "Administration > Game Controls" tab of your project buttons = {

+        },

+        -- Set to true to enable the framework's advanced debugging features.
+        -- Set to false when you ship the game. debug = false,
+    }

 ## Dynamic getters and setters

-Getters and setters functions (functions that begins by Get or Set) may be used on gameOjects, components as if they were variables :
+Getters and setters functions (functions that begins by Get or Set) may be used on gameOjects and components as if they were variables :

     self.gameObject.transform.localPosition
     -- is the same as